gggeek/phpxmlrpc-extras/README.md

 ### PROXY:
   Subclass of the xml-rpc server that can act as remote (transparent) xml-rpc proxy to forward calls to a remote server.
   Can either forward any received call or probe remote server first for existing methods.

+## Running tests

+The recommended way to run the library test suite is via the provided Docker containers.
+A handy shell script is available that simplifies usage of Docker.

+The full sequence of operations is:

+    ./tests/ci/vm.sh build
+    ./tests/ci/vm.sh start
+    ./tests/ci/vm.sh runtests
+    ./tests/ci/vm.sh stop

+    # and, once you have finished all testing related work:
+    ./tests/ci/vm.sh cleanup

+By default, tests are run using php 7.4 in a Container based on Ubuntu 20 Focal.
+You can change the version of PHP and Ubuntu in use by setting the environment variables PHP_VERSION and UBUNTU_VERSION before building the Container.

+To generate the code-coverage report, run `./tests/ci/vm.sh runcoverage`

 [![License](https://poser.pugx.org/phpxmlrpc/extras/license)](https://packagist.org/packages/phpxmlrpc/extras)
 [![Latest Stable Version](https://poser.pugx.org/phpxmlrpc/extras/v/stable)](https://packagist.org/packages/phpxmlrpc/extras)